Introduction To Reproductive Tract Illnesses In Hens

 Peritonitis is inflammation of the peritoneum (the membrane that lines the abdominal cavity).
 Egg yolk peritonitis (also called EYP or Egg Peritonitis) occurs when there is egg material present in a chicken’s abdomen, causing the inflammation.
 Egg material can enter the abdomen in various ways, either from being released from the ovary directly into the abdomen, by being expelled back out of the oviduct for some reason, or from a ruptured oviduct (often due to a severe impaction).
 Bacteria quickly grow in the resultant environment.

-This is an unfortunately common disease in breeds used in industrial egg production, but can affect females of any breed, including large breed chickens, and typically does not end well if left untreated.
+This is an unfortunately common disease in breeds used in industrial egg production, but can affect females of any breed, including Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens, and typically does not end well if left untreated.
 Depending on the underlying cause of the inflammation/ infection, it is not uncommon for the chicken to make a full recovery with appropriate treatment, especially if there was not an underlying infectious process causing the issue.

 On a veterinarian’s recommendation, egg yolk peritonitis can be treated with intervention (draining of abdominal fluid), antibiotics, anti-inflammatory drugs, and potentially a Suprelorin implant to give them time to recover, though prognosis is highly dependent on what caused the egg material to end up in their abdomen in the first place.
 If abdominal fluid is collected, it can be cultured to identify bacterial causes and to determine what drugs the bacteria are susceptible to.
 It’s a good idea to request a complete blood panel if egg yolk peritonitis is suspected.